Netta Barzilai

-Early life
+Biography

-Barzilai was born in Hod HaSharon, Israel.
-Her mother is from a Maghrebi Jewish family (of Moroccan-Jewish and Libyan-Jewish descent), whereas her father is from an Ashkenazi Jewish family (of Polish-Jewish descent).
+Barzilai was born and raised in Hod HaSharon, Israel, to Israeli-born parents.
+Her mother's family is of both Sephardi Jewish and Mizrahi Jewish (Moroccan-Jewish and Libyan-Jewish) descent, whereas her father's family is of Ashkenazi Jewish (Polish-Jewish) descent.
 She has two brothers.
 As a child, Barzilai lived in Nigeria for six years, where her father, who is an engineer, worked on a project for Israeli company Solel Boneh.

-Barzilai attended Hadarim High School in Hod HaSharon and was a youth leader in the HaNoar HaOved VeHaLomed youth movement.
-Prior to her military service in the Israel Defense Forces, she spent a Service Year volunteering in the paramilitary Nahal.
-She completed her military service in the Israeli Navy Band.
+Barzilai attended Hadarim High School in Hod HaSharon and was a youth leader in the Israeli HaNoar HaOved VeHaLomed youth movement.
+Prior to serving in the Israel Defense Forces (IDF), she spent a Pre-Army Service Year (Shnat Sherut; Shin-Shin) volunteering with youth as part of the Tarbut movement.
+She completed her mandatory military service in the Israeli Navy Band.
 Afterwards, she studied electronic music at the Rimon School of Jazz and Contemporary Music, however she did not complete a degree there.